 Answer: Yes!
 Towel Service will be included in the semester and annual locker agreement pricing.
 Day lockers do NOT include towel service however towel service can also be purchased as a separate add-on product for $20 per semester.

-Question: What if I accidently leave my items overnight in one of the ARC day lockers or cubbies?
+Question: What if I accidentally leave my items overnight in one of the ARC day lockers or cubbies?

 Answer: We have your back!
 Visit the Equipment Check Desk during normal operational hours to retrieve your lost items.
 We will have them securely locked away in our storage room so you can be assured your belongings get returned to you.

 Question: I have a non-student friend who would like to workout at the ARC.
 Do you sell a guest pass?

 Question: Why is there a dress code in the ARC?

 Answer: In order to minimize the spread of harmful bacteria and to maintain a safe and sanitary environment, dress codes at Recreation Centers have quickly become an industry standard.
-Wearing shirts, proper footwear, and other workout attire has proven to be an effective approach to protecting fitness equipment, flooring surfaces, and the overall health of facility patrons.
+Wearing shirts, proper footwear, and another workout attire has proven to be an effective approach to protecting fitness equipment, flooring surfaces, and the overall health of facility patrons.
 The Department of Campus Recreation cares about providing each student with the best experience possible in a clean, safe, and sanitary environment.
 We appreciate your help and cooperation in allowing us to achieve this goal.

 Question: How did the ARC Dress Code Policy get approved?

 Answer: In October 2015, student members of the ARC and ALF Student Policy Board voted and approved all policies associated with the Aggie Recreation Center.
 Among others, this included the ARC Dress Code Policy.